-But you can still do a bit of cleanup as you embark on retirement—or if you're well into it.
+But you can still do a bit of cleanup as you embark on retirement—or if you’re well into it.
 Multiple tax-deferred accounts, whether IRAs or company retirement plan assets, offer a major consolidation opportunity, in that it is possible to collapse them into a single large traditional IRA.
-There are some valid reasons to leave money behind in an employer-provided plan like a 401(k), like creditor protections or a stable-value fund, but aggregating the assets into a single IRA is the right call from the standpoint of simplicity and reduced oversight.
+(Retirement accounts belong to individuals, so married couples will need to maintain their accounts in their own names.)
+There are some valid reasons to leave money behind in an employer-provided plan like a 401(k), like creditor protections and the presence of funds that aren’t available to smaller investors, but aggregating the assets into a single IRA is the right call from the standpoint of simplicity and reduced oversight.

 2) Embrace simple portfolio building blocks.

-You can really work some magic with streamlining on the investment portfolio itself.
+You can really work some magic with streamlining the investment portfolio itself.
 There are a few ways to go about it.
-If you have small accounts that are a minor piece of your nest egg—for example, a small Roth IRA—you may find some utility in all-in-one allocation funds, such as Dodge & Cox Balanced DODBX, Fidelity 4-in-1 Index FFNOX, or a fund geared specifically toward retirement, such as Vanguard Target Retirement Income VTINX.
-(That last fund aims to deliver a retirement "paycheck," much as the Bucket approach that I often write about seeks to do.)
+If you have small accounts that are a minor piece of your nest egg—for example, a small Roth IRA—you may find some utility in all-in-one allocation funds, such as Dodge & Cox Balanced DODBX or Fidelity Multi-Asset Index FFNOX or a fund geared specifically toward retirement, such as Vanguard Target Retirement Income VTINX.

 For larger accounts, you may wish to exert more control over the portfolio’s asset allocation, in which case broad-market index funds and exchange-traded funds can work well.
 Such funds enable you to populate your portfolio(s) with just a handful of inexpensive holdings and give you tight control over your asset-allocation mix, which is terrific from the standpoint of monitoring and figuring out where to rebalance.
 You could reasonably get away with a single total U.S. market tracker, an international index fund, a bond fund, and cash holdings.
 (Global index funds like Vanguard Total World Stock Index VTWAX provide all-in-one U.S. and foreign-stock exposure, but they’re about 40% foreign stock, which may be too heavy a weighting for many retirees.)